mamund/apis-and-agents/discovery/README.md

 - Registers services at runtime
 - Responds to lookup queries using a `tag` system
-- Designed for use with the job-control and shared-state services
+- Designed for use with other platform services like job-control, shared-state, and engine service
-- Ephemeral (no database — memory only)
+- Ephemeral (in-memory only; no persistent database)

 ---